 In her autobiography, Daughter of the East, Benazir Bhutto recalls the mythologised tale of her great-grandfather as told by her father.
 It suggested that Mayhew had a grudge against Murtaza, the basis of which was an affair the latter had with a British woman.

 In Zulfi Bhutto of Pakistan, Stanley Wolpert, who consulted Sir Shahnawaz Bhutto’s unpublished memoirs, dismisses this as an “amended” version of the story told by Sir Shahnawaz (who was 11 years old when his father, Ghulam Murtaza, died).
 According to his version, the young wadero had stolen Mayhew’s Sindhi mistress.

-Fatima Bhutto’s memoir, Songs of Blood and Sword, meanwhile, provides a factually inaccurate account of the family’s ancestral history (it alleges that the phrase ‘Mitho Jo Mukam’ is a person’s name and that the Begari Canal was named after a place).
+Fatima Bhutto’s memoir, Songs of Blood and Sword, meanwhile, provides a factually inaccurate account of the family’s ancestral history (it also alleges that the phrase ‘Mitho jo Mukam’ is a person’s name and that the Begari Canal was named after a place).
 According to her, Ghulam Murtaza “was having an affair with the white wife of a British emissary.”

 Neither of these versions mentions that the wadero was accused of abetting the murder of Rao Jeramdas.
 Wolpert fleetingly cites “the Hindu… who was murdered,” as a mere afterthought — selectively quoting from Sir Shahnawaz’s memoirs.
 David Cheesman, who does refer to the details of the episode in his work, Landlord Power and Rural Indebtedness in Colonial Sindh, argues that Wolpert’s version is more plausible than Benazir’s.